Settlements And Results From Our Cases

 St. Martin & Bourque represented the family of a crew member who sustained serious, and ultimately fatal, burn injuries when his vessel struck and punctured an underwater gas pipeline.
 At the time of the allision, the vessel was attempting to navigate to an oil storage facility.
 The gas escaping from the pipeline subsequently ignited and the vessel was engulfed in flames.
 As a result, the crew member suffered second and third-degree burns to almost 60% of his body.
 The crew member underwent inpatient treatment at a local burn unit for 28 days, but unfortunately died as a result of his horrific injuries.

 The suit was filed against various entities, including the owner of the vessel, the owner of the pipeline, and the owners of the oil storage facility.
-After taking over 20 depositions and litigating the case for over two years, we were able to reach settlements with all of the defendants totaling $11,450,000.00.
+After taking over 20 depositions and litigating the case for over two years, we were able to reach settlements with all of the defendants for total results of $11,450,000.00.

-$11,000,000 SETTLEMENT – JONES ACT/GENERAL MARITIME LAW CLAIM; MULTIPLE INJURIES, INCLUDING PARAPLEGIA
+$11,000,000 SETTLEMENT – JONES ACT/GENERAL MARITIME LAW CLAIM; RESULTS IN MULTIPLE INJURIES, INCLUDING PARAPLEGIA

 Our client, a resident of the United Kingdom, was assigned as a floorhand to a jack-up drilling rig working in the Gulf of Mexico.
 Our client was working on the drill floor when a metal plate/cover on the rig’s top drive fell approximately 90 feet to the rig floor and struck the plaintiff on the left side of his body.
 Our client suffered numerous injuries, including a left brachial plexus injury, several broken ribs, fractures of several lumbar vertebrae, injury to his spinal cord, a ruptured spleen, contusions to his liver and lungs, an open fracture and dislocation of the left ankle, ruptured tendons and dislocation of the right ankle, along with other internal injuries.